Tr3yWay996/web/docs/pages/about/changelog/beta-316A3.md

 - Path towards an extension's database migrations directory was not validated due to a mistyped variable.
 - `-debug` was throwing seemingly-random errors when receiving text input, which has now been fixed.
 - `-remove` had a leftover string when throwing a specific error, which has now been fixed.
+- Blueprint's admin page was making multiple of the same API calls per load, this has now been reduced to one API call.
+- Extension admin page was supposed to show an error when the version variable of Blueprint was `::v`, but did not.

 <br/>

 #### Breaking Changes
 - Blueprint's GitHub organization has been renamed from `teamblueprint` to `BlueprintFramework`.
 This should have minimal impact, but some things might break that are related to the GitHub API on older versions.
+- `BlueprintVariableService` has been removed.
+There are no known cases of extensions using this internal library, so it should have minimal effect.